-Addressing ambiguous loss and grief as a healthcare provider
+Addressing ambiguous loss and grief as a health-care provider

 Hands clasped together in comfort.